floresql/Cheat_Sheets/SQL/01_sql_basics.md

 # 🧠 SQL Basics Cheat Sheet
 ## 📌 Description
-Covers the foundational elements of SQL.
+Covers the foundational elements of SQL syntax.

 ## 🚀 When to Use
 Use this when writing simple queries or learning SQL from scratch.

 ## 📌 Description